 The Tribunal is being asked to determine whether the publication and distribution of these materials indicate discrimination, show intention to discriminate, or expose Ms. Oger and transgender people more generally to hatred or contempt.

 West Coast LEAF’s involvement

-West Coast LEAF has been granted leave to intervene in this important case about dignity and safety for trans people.
+West Coast LEAF was granted leave to intervene in this important case about dignity and safety for trans people.
 We believe that these expressions are attacks on Ms. Oger’s dignity and equality.
-We will address how best to balance freedom of expression and religion with the right to substantive equality in this context.
-Ultimately, we will argue that hateful expression is an act of discrimination in itself.
+We addressed how best to balance freedom of expression and religion with the right to substantive equality in this context.
+Ultimately, we argued that hateful expression is an act of discrimination in itself.

 - Application for leave to intervene – BC Human Rights Tribunal

 - Decision to grant leave – BC Human Rights Tribunal